Rhode Island's Beach District Modeled After Martha's Vineyard Is An Underrated Seaside Beauty

 Advertisement

 Visiting Warwick can be more than a day trip.
-If staying at the airport is convenient, Hyatt Place Warwick Providence Airport is Warwick's number-one-rated hotel on TripAdvisor.
+If staying at the airport is convenient, Hyatt Place Warwick Providence Airport is Warwick's No. 1 user-rated hotel on Tripadvisor.
 Guests draw attention to its cleanliness, spacious rooms, great service, and free breakfast.
 The Loom Hotel Tapestry Collection by Hilton is another fan-favorite.
 It is in a former factory on the Pawtuxet River and has loft-style guest rooms with high ceilings, brick walls, and river views.
 While on your Rhode Island trip, check out Newport, which is famous for fresh seafood, scenic cliffs, and French vibes.

 Recommended